Hot air balloon: Manufacturers

-In the USA Aerostar International, Inc. of Sioux Falls, South Dakota was North America's largest balloon manufacturer and a close second in world manufacturing before ceasing to build balloons in January 2007.
+In the US Aerostar International, Inc. of Sioux Falls, South Dakota was North America's largest balloon manufacturer and a close second in world manufacturing before ceasing to build balloons in January 2007.
 The oldest U.S. certified manufacturer is now Adams Balloons out of Albuquerque, New Mexico.
 Firefly Balloons, formerly The Balloon Works, is a manufacturer of hot air balloons in Statesville, North Carolina.
 Another manufacturer is Head Balloons, Inc. of Helen, Georgia.

 The major manufacturers in Canada are Sundance Balloons and Fantasy Sky Promotions.
 Other manufacturers include Kavanagh Balloons of Australia, Schroeder Fire Balloons of Germany, Kubicek Balloons of the Czech Republic, and LLopis Balloons of France.